 Occasionally, surgery might be indicated.
 The aims of this depend on the area affected but may be to open up or divert blood flow around an area of blockage, to take a sample (biopsy) or to repair an area of organ damage.

 - Stenting of stenotic vessels, which is increasingly used.
 Balloon dilatation has also been used to improve renovascular flow.

-- Patients with Wegener's granulomatosis may develop subglottic stenosis, which is amenable to balloon dilatation.
+- Patients with GPA may develop subglottic stenosis, which is amenable to balloon dilatation.

 - ESR may be used as a marker of disease activity.

 - Patients with elevated cytoplasmic antineutrophil cytoplasmic antibody (c-ANCA) titres may have normal levels during periods of disease control and increasing ones with disease activity.